Seattle: The Emerald City

 Seattle Boat Show (January-February), Seattle Chamber Music Winter Festival (January-February), Seattle Museum Month (February), Emerald City ComiCon (March), Seattle Jewish Film Festival (March), World Rhythm Festival (April), Ballard Jazz Festival (May), Seattle International Film Festival (May-June), Chinatown-International District Dragonfest (June), Pride Festival (June), Bellevue Arts and Crafts (July), Fair Bite of Seattle (July), Seattle International Beerfest (July), Seattle Street Food Festival (July), Hempfest (August), Seattle Art Fair (August), Summer Meltdown (August), Seattle Children’s Festival (September), Borealis Festival of Light (October), Seattle Restaurant Week (October), Enchant Christmas (November-December), Seattle Marathon (November), Winterfest at Seattle Center (December).

-Best time to fly to Seattle
+Best time for flights to Seattle

 Cheap Flights to Seattle

-Top hotels offers for Seattle
+Top hotel offers in Seattle